LifterSam/QML_ID_Card/README.md

 Hello,

-this is a quick presentation of QML with a very simpel ID card.
+this is a quick presentation of QML with a very simple ID card.
 If you run the code in a suitable environment you can click on the button in the left bottom corner and it will swap out general informations against detailed informations and vice versa.
 The URL can be clicked if the code is run and should open the system standard browser and show this repository.